-Redeemable Noncontrolling Interests-In February 2022, the Company sold 108,571 Caret units (refer to Note 12) for \$ 19.0 million to third-party investors and received a commitment from an existing shareholder (which is affiliated with one of the Company's independent directors) for the purchase of 28,571 Caret units for \$ 5.0 million.
-As part of the sale, the Company agreed to use commercially reasonable efforts to provide public market liquidity for the Caret units by seeking to provide a listing of the Caret units, or securities into which they may be exchanged, within two years of the sale.
-In the event public market liquidity of the Caret units is not achieved within such two year period at a value not less than the purchase price for the Caret units, reduced by an amount equal to the amount of subsequent cash distributions made to the investors on account of such Caret units, the investors have the right to cause Caret Ventures LLC to redeem their Caret units at their original purchase price as so reduced.
+Redeemable Noncontrolling Interests-In February 2022, the Company sold 108,571 Caret units (refer to Note 12) for \$19.0 million to third-party investors and received a commitment from an existing shareholder (which is affiliated with one of the Company's independent directors) for the purchase of 28,571 Caret units for \$5.0 million (which did not close).
+As part of the sale, the Company agreed to use commercially reasonable efforts to provide public market liquidity for the such Caret units by seeking to provide a listing of the Caret units, or securities into which they may be exchanged, within two years of the sale.
+In the event Because public market liquidity of the Caret units is not achieved within such two year period at a value not less than the purchase price for the Caret units, reduced by an amount equal to the amount of subsequent cash distributions made to February 2024, the investors on account of such Caret units, in the investors have February 2022 transaction had the right to cause Caret Ventures LLC to redeem their Caret units purchased in February 2022 to be redeemed by Portfolio Holdings at their original purchase price as so reduced, less the amount of distributions previously made on such units.
+During the three months ended March 31, 2024, the redemption option was extended to April 2024.
+In April 2024, all of the investors in the February 2022 transaction exercised this right and elected to have their Caret units redeemed at the original purchase price less the amount of distributions previously made on such units.

 The Company classifies these redeemable Caret units in accordance with Accounting Standards Codification ("ASC") 480: Distinguishing Liabilities from Equity.
 ASC 480-10-S99-3A requires that equity securities redeemable at the option of the holder be classified outside of permanent stockholders' equity.
 The Company classifies redeemable Caret units as "Redeemable noncontrolling interests" in its consolidated balance sheets and consolidated statements of changes in equity.
 The redeemable noncontrolling interest's carrying amount is equal to the higher of (i) the initial carrying amount, increased or decreased for the redeemable noncontrolling interest's share of net income or loss and dividends; or (ii) the redemption value.
 In the case of the Company's redeemable Caret units, the carrying amount equals both the initial carrying amount and the redemption value.
-During the year ended December 31, 2022, redeemable noncontrolling interests were allocated \$ 0.6 million of net income (refer to Note 4).
+During the year ended December 31, 2022, redeemable noncontrolling interests were allocated \$0.6 million of net income (refer to Note 4).